Court ruling opening Wisconsin brings concern, Trump praise

 As of Wednesday, there were nearly 10,100 confirmed cases of COVID-19 in Wisconsin and 421 deaths, according to the state Department of Health Services.

-Associated Press writers Todd Richmond in Madison and Doug Glass in Minneapolis contributed to this report.
+Associated Press writers Todd Richmond in Madison, Wisconsin, Doug Glass in Minneapolis and David Eggert in Lansing, Michigan, contributed to this report.